 Richard Jefferies Gallery

-The Richard Jefferies Gallery (formerly the Sunken Gallery) holds the current temporary display of the De Morgan Collection.
-To find out more about the De Morgans at Watts Gallery, please click here.
+The Richard Jefferies Gallery (formerly the Sunken Gallery) holds the current temporary display of the De Morgan Collection, on long-term loan to the Artists' Village.

 Watts only began to seriously turn to sculpture when he was in his fifties and was safely established as a subject painter and portraitist.
 He never actually trained in sculpture, but as a young boy had studied in the studio of the sculptor William Behnes and was inspired by the naturalism of the anatomy, the grandeur of form and the folds of drapery in the Elgin Marbles housed at the British Museum.
 He admired their storytelling, as each fragmented part of the marbles relates a story from ancient Greek life and mythology.
 Watts believed the best sculpture should show movement and life, demonstrated in his magnificent artwork